pinzolo/rails-flog/README.md

   config.params_key_count_threshold = 2
   # If this value is true, nested Hash parameter is formatted coercively in any situation
   config.force_on_nested_params = false
+  # If this value is true, not format query
+  config.ignore_query = true
 end
 ```